EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   + `-tmx 0.2:5,1.001;0.46~0.5` :
     + spaces tic marks on the _x_ axis by 0.2
     + has 5 tics per major tic
-    + one tic passes through 1.001
+    + one major tic passes through 1.001
     + The major tic is 0.46&times;[frame height]
     + The minor tic is 0.5&times;[major tic height]
   + `-tmy .5;1 -noyn` sets the tic mark spacing on the _y_ axis with every tic a major tic, and suppresses numbering.